CoderDojo-Content/Advanced-HTML-CSS/en/sidenotes-and-captions.md

     }
   ```

-9. On the next card you're going to see how to make the layout more interesting!
-To get ready, make a page that has one `article` and two `aside` elements inside the `<main> </main>` tags.
+9. On the next card you're going to learn how to make the layout more interesting!
+To get ready, make a page that has one **article** and two **aside** elements inside the `<main> </main>` tags.
 Or if you prefer, you can work with the Attractions page on my website.